 Golden Gate Fortune Cookie Factory in San Francisco’s Chinatown has been creating custom fortune cookies since 1962.
 Golden Gate Fortune Cookie Factory makes 10,000 fortune cookies on a cast iron griddle each day and visitors can watch the sweet process for free during the shop’s factory tour.

-Celestial Seasonings has 105 varieties of tea and makes enough tea to brew 1.6 billion cups of tea per year.
+Celestial Seasonings in hippie town Boulder, Colorado, has 105 varieties of tea and makes enough tea to brew 1.6 billion cups of tea per year.
 More than 2.1 million visitors have taken the free tour of Celestial Seasonings to learn about their teas and the tea-making process.

 Since 1920, Hammond’s has been twisting, pulling, and shaping classic candy.
 During the 30-minute Hammond’s Factory Tour in Denver, Colorado, see how lollipops and candy canes are made, plus sample sweet treats.
 Tours are free but advanced reservations are required.

 What started as a German peppermint candy in 1927 has become a beloved candy company famous for its plastic character dispensers.
 Fans can take a self-guided tour at the PEZ Visitors Center in Orange, Connecticut that includes a view of the production area, the largest collection of PEZ memorabilia in the world, and the world’s largest PEZ dispenser.
 Don’t forget to participate in the game of the month to win a prize.